yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 1. For "-hw":

    It will give you three runfiles for different heading weight.

+   You can find it in runfiletest in this repository.

    Use it by the following command line.

      java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar flag Lucene_INDEX Output_Dir *Outline_CBOR